-In January 2017, we will begin a second 6-week Video Production Workshop at our facility to train adults in the production of video documentaries (a collaborative initiative with the University of Maine Master of Fine Arts Program ).
+In January 2017, we began a second 6-week Video Production Workshop at our facility to train adults in the production of video documentaries (a collaborative initiative with the University of Maine Master of Fine Arts Program ).
 We are prospecting for trainees preferably with some past or present experience with the criminal justice system.
 Applications are available through Tim Rogers, 944-3599, Program Director of our Arts Education Program.
 No active workshops are planned at this time, but you will be put on a waiting list.